 Here’s what I mean: Not too long ago, I asked ten people, individually, what comes to mind when they hear the name BMW.

-Among the responses included: dream car, which came up three times, fast, expensive, which also came up three times, Mercedes’ evil twin, luxury, and their old tagline, the ultimate driving machine.
+Among the responses included: dream car (3 times), fast, expensive (3 times), Mercedes’ evil twin, luxury, and their old tagline, “The Ultimate Driving Machine.”

 Okay.
 So, let’s switch gears and get personal here: Let’s talk about your brand.

 If you were to ask ten random employees and ten random clients what comes to mind when they hear your company name, I think it would be interesting for you to hear the responses.